Meritocracy: More recent conceptions

 To this day, the origin of the term meritocracy is widely attributed to the British sociologist Michael Young, who used it pejoratively in his book The Rise of the Meritocracy.
 For Young, merit is defined as intelligence plus effort.
 As a result, he portrays a fictional meritocratic society as a dystopia, in which social stratification is based solely on intelligence and individual merit, which creates a highly competitive and unequal society.

 Despite this initial negative connotation, the term meritocracy has gained some positive recognition more recently.
 As such, it is nowadays applied to merit-based systems of status and reward allocation in distinction to aristocratic or class-based systems, in which inherited factors are the primary determinant for the position of an individual in society.

 Yet, the concept of meritocracy as a social system has also attracted much criticism.
 In light of the rising social inequality in the 21st century, scholars have labelled meritocracy a political ideology and an illusion.
 As Thomas Piketty notes in his book Capital in the Twenty-First Century "our democratic societies rest on a meritocratic worldview".
 Accordingly, restricted mobility and the significance of inherited wealth co-exist with the belief in a meritocratic system.
 Consequently, "the idea of meritocracy has become a key means of cultural legitimation for contemporary capitalist culture", in which wealth and income inequalities are being perpetuated and reproduced.
 This is supported by recent research which shows that, the more unequal a society, the higher the tendency of members of that society to attribute success to meritocracy rather than non-meritocratic variables such as inherited wealth.

 This illustrates that the contemporary conception of meritocracy is at least twofold.
 On the one hand, it describes a social system based on the notion that individuals are rewarded and advance in society as a result of their talent and effort.
 This conception presupposes social mobility and equality of opportunity.
 On the other hand, meritocracy can be understood as an ideological discourse grounded in different belief systems, that manifest themselves in different forms such as social democratic and neoliberal conceptions of meritocracy.
 Most Americans, across nearly all demographics, believe college admissions, hiring and promotions should be based on qualifications and performance, not social factors.
 This is according to a private opinion research survey conducted by think-tank, Populace.

 The most common form of meritocratic screening found today is the college degree.
 Higher education is an imperfect meritocratic screening system for various reasons, such as lack of uniform standards worldwide, lack of scope (not all occupations and processes are included), and lack of access (some talented people never have an opportunity to participate because of the expenses, disasters or war, most especially in developing countries, health issues or disability).

+The Bismarck model for health care and pensions with total benefits equaling to contributions has been compared to meritocracy.